EurekaCommunity/GooglePlacesRow/README.md

 ## Dependencies
 * Eureka (obviously)
-* GoogleMaps (and all the frameworks it depends on)
+* GooglePlaces (and all the frameworks it depends on)
+* GoogleMapsBase

 ## Requirements